rbowen/presentations/plan_to_fork/slides.md

 ### Definitions:

-A *contributing fork* or *social fork* is a normal part of the software development process, and is when you're making changes with the intent to contribut them back.
+A *contributing fork* or *social fork* is a normal part of the software development process, and is when you're making changes with the intent to contribute them back.

 A *diverging fork* or *competitive fork* is what we're talking about in this presentation, and is a fork where you intend to continue operating as a separate project indefinitely.
 This is sometimes also called a *hostile fork*.
+We're also talking about private/internal forks that carry private patches with no intent to contribute these upstream.

+A *github* fork is a co-opting of a well-unserstood word to mean something else entirely, just to confuse you.

 ---